RasmussenLab/pimms/README.md

 df_imputed
 ```

-> [!NOTE]: The imputation is simpler if you use the provide scikit-learn Transformer
+> [!NOTE] The imputation is simpler if you use the provide scikit-learn Transformer
 > interface (see [Tutorial](https://colab.research.google.com/github/RasmussenLab/pimms/blob/HEAD/project/04_1_train_pimms_models.ipynb)).

 ## Available imputation methods